 Coupa will soon be disabling the TLS 1.1 encryption protocol.
 TLS 1.1 is used to connect to supplier's punchout catalogs and send and receive cXML POs and invoices.
 Additionally, IE9 and IE10 may need to reconfigured to support this change.

-To ensure that there is no disruption in service, please ensure you've enabled TLS 1.2 by December 4, 2020.
+To ensure that there is no disruption in service, please review the deployment dates:

 Frequently Asked Questions